openregulatory/templates/templates/qms/quality-manual-policy-objectives.md

 > objectives at least annually.
 You can use that opportunity to define process-related KPIs which serve at
 > the same time as your quality objectives.

-### Short-Term Goals

-> How does your team track its goals?
-Your auditors want to see how your quality objectives translate into
-> your daily work.
-You should formulate strategic goals for your company that are somewhat related to your
-> quality goals and which are tracked at least on an annual basis.
-Do you already have a goal-oriented system
-> in place to track your team’s work?
-Even better: align business and quality goals and describe your system
-> here.

 ## 3. Roles

 > Describe the roles of the people in your company.
 Typically this is done by drawing an organigram (you could